rtomasa/gpio-joystick-rpi/README.md

 ### Using `evtest`

-Install `evtest` and use it to check joystick events:
+Install and run `evtest` to verify joystick events:

 ```bash
 sudo apt install evtest